Illustration pricing doesn't have to be a mystery.

 As she set out on her own, she determined that it costs $900 per month to run her new venture.
 These expenses are made up of rent at a small co-working space near her home, various software programs, a monthly fee for her accountant, and a variety of tools and supplies.
 (This doesn't include her living costs.)

 Now Monica knows she’s a good illustrator.
-She’s not new to the game and she’s aware that her work is stronger because of her insights on animation process, story, and interactive media.
-She also knows that illustration pricing for top illustrators is higher than what she’s been charging.
+She’s not new to the game and she’s aware that her work is stronger because of her insights on the animation process, story, and interactive media.
+She also knows that illustration pricing for top illustrators is higher than what she's been charging.

 Monica received her first inquiry.
 It’s a big project designing characters for an upcoming mobile game.
 But she is struggling to price the project correctly.